 How do the April 2021 Sky Price hikes affect you?

-HAving just spoken about downgrading, Sky have recently given existing customers good reason to stay looking for cheaper broadband deals with their 2021 price hikes.
-Price rises across a range of Sky services will be up to an extra £6 a month, that’s a stonking inflation of £72 a year for existing customers and even more reason to haggle over the phone to Sky customer services or retentions.
+Having just spoken about downgrading, Sky has recently given existing customers a good reason to start looking for cheaper broadband deals with their 2021 price hikes.
+Price rises across a range of Sky services will be up to an extra £6 a month, that’s a stonking inflation of £72 a year for existing customers and even more of a reason to haggle over the phone to Sky customer services or retentions.

 What are the changes to Sky package prices in the 2021 rise?